 Initial Setup Cost:

 To set up a network, there is a cost for network setup for the mobile operators.
 When they need to give a PSTN connection, there should be a line from the local telephone exchange to the subscriber’s home or office.
 VoIP uses an already deployed internet connection.
 In the case of VoIP, the initial setup cost is almost zero for network infrastructure.
 Only the price of the handset (if not a mobile app you are using) and a top-up from the VoIP service provider.

 Redundancy or High Availability:

-Mobile or a PSTN phone connects to a single point of connection to the telecom operator.
-The single point of connection is the local telephone exchange.
-Imagine , if telephone exchange got the power failure for a significant period of time.
-During that there will not be any service.
-Here VoiP have an advantage of redundancy.
+A Mobile or a PSTN phone connects to a single connection point to the telecom operator.
+The only point of contact is the local telephone exchange.
+Imagine if a telephone exchange got a power failure for a significant period.
+During that, there will not be any service.
+Here VoIP has the advantage of redundancy.
 Redundancy means multiple points of contact.
-There can be multiple voip back-end servers located at various far places.
-If one can not serve, other can provide services.
-Voip phones have server name as an URL (e.g www.voipprovide.com) in voip provider or server configuration.
-The URL points to a voip server IP by doing DNS lookup.
-When a server fails (to which URL was pointing ), only DNS entry needs to be updated to the new voip server.
-This way voip service will continue , in case of failure.
+There can be various VoIP back-end servers located at different far places.
+If one can not serve, others can provide services.
+VoIP phones have the server name as a URL (e.g., www.voipprovide.com) in the VoIP provider or server configuration.
+The URL points to a VoIP server IP by doing a DNS lookup.
+When a server fails (to which the URL was pointing ), only the DNS entry must be updated to the new VoIP server.
+This way, VoIP service will continue in case of failure.

 No Dedicated Bandwidth:

 Although the internet has a high bandwidth, but it is a shared packet-based network.
 This is a disadvantage for VoIP.
 There is no way to give a dedicated speed to VoIP.
 This may result in a poor quality of calls.
 For example, you might experience that sometimes, VoIP call quality is good, sometimes not.
 It is not only your internet connection speed that decides the call quality.
 But also the available bandwidth on intermediate network routers/switches and other connectives.